The experiment concluded. Variant B beat variant A by 4.2% on conversions, p < 0.01. Now what?

 Historical pattern evidence

-• Previous failures that narrow down the causal mechanism
+Previous failures that narrow the candidate causal mechanism

 Confounding context evidence